hydpy-dev/hydpy/hydpy/docs/rst/programming_style.rst

 documentation and model tests as well as possible.
 Through reading (and testing) for example the documentation of a specific model, one should exactly understand how this model works within the corresponding version of the *HydPy* framework.
+Third, we want the source code style of *HydPy* to be as consistent as possible.
+Therefore, we further concretise many suggestions of `PEP 8`_ by applying (the standards of) `Black`_.

 When contributing to the code basis, be aware that even slight changes can have significant effects on the  applicability of *HydPy*, and future developers must cope with your work.
 So, always make sure to check for possible side-effects of your code changes.
-Structure your code in a clear (mainly object-oriented) design.
+Structure your code in a clear (mainly object-oriented) design and use `Black`_ for automatically formatting your code.
 Refactor thoroughly enough to avoid code duplicates.
 Last but not least, create smartly thought-through APIs for your objects, allowing to use them smoothly both within doctests and within the Python shell.

-Be aware of the usage of `Pylint`_ in our `Travis CI`_ continuous integration workflow.  `Pylint`_ is a style checker that recognises missing documentation sections, repeated or inconsistent method definitions, and much more.
+Be aware of the usage of `Black`_ and `Pylint`_ in our `Travis CI`_ continuous integration workflow.  `Black`_ checks that all committed files follow its standards.  `Pylint`_ is an additional style checker that recognises missing documentation sections, repeated or inconsistent method definitions, and much more.
 The `pylintrc`_ file configures the general behaviour and strictness of `Pylint`_.
 You are allowed to disable some checks locally in case you provide a good explanation.
 At best, simply at a link to a related issue explaining why `Pylint`_ is wrong in your particular code section, using the following pattern:

 >>> # pylint: disable=abstract-method